 Researcher holds an oyster for a new grow-out system.

 The British Columbia shellfish aquaculture industry is comprised of nearly 300 producers, most of which are small- and medium-sized enterprises located in small coastal communities.
 Pacific oysters are the most commercially important farmed shellfish in BC by weight and value.
 There is an immediate need for a new oyster grow-out system that is practical for farmers and improves oyster survival in the face of changing environmental conditions.

-Rising Tide Shellfish (RTS) has created an innovative method for raising Pacific oysters that requires less labour than standard grow-out trays, and early testing shows much higher oyster survival.
-In this project, NSERC will support North Island College and RTS in the construction and field testing of a more refined and effective prototype.
+Rising Tide Shellfish (RTS) developed an innovative method for raising Pacific oysters that requires less labour than standard grow-out trays, and early testing showed much higher oyster survival.

 Scott McGregor, Researcher